emmanuelsapin/Subsets-for-the-Parallelization-of-All-Pair-Comparaison-Algorithms/README.md

 Where #ofindivudals is the number of indivudals and /YourPath/fileresult.txt the name of the file to store the result Alternatively the script SPAPCA.sh can be run modified and ran The program is currently limited to a number of individuals of 400,000,000 but we don t recomand running it for that many inidvudals as the file with the composition of all subsets will be too big.
-As a toy example, we give here the composition of the subset for 100 individuals 0 1 2 3 4 5 6 7 8 9 10
+As a toy example, we give here the composition of the 132 subsets for 100 individuals 0 1 2 3 4 5 6 7 8 9 10
 11 12 13 14 15 16 17 18 19 20 21
 22 23 24 25 26 27 28 29 30 31 32